sabbour/azure-functions-media-workflow/README.md

         public string DASH { get; set; }
     }

-You may probably need to create different logic here depending on what you want to do.
+You may probably need to create a different application workflow here depending on what you want to do by triggering further functions or logic apps.

 ### License
 This sample project is licensed under [the MIT License](LICENSE) and is provided with no warranty.